valorem-labs-inc/trade-interfaces/README.md

 For a long Valorem option buy:

 Two offer items, one of which is the RFQ'd option long token in the correct quantity, the second of which is a maker fee/rebate in USDC (if any).

 Two consideration items, the USDC premia, and a taker fee/rebate in USDC (if any).

 For a long Valorem option sell:

 Two offer items, one of which is the USDC credit, the other of which is a maker fee in USDC (if any).

 Two consideration items, one of which is the RFQ option long token in the correct quantity, the second of which is a taker fee in fee/rebate in USDC (if any).

 For a short Valorem option buy:

 Two offer items, one of which is an unexercised claim for the RFQ'd option type in the correct quantity, the second of which is the maker fee/rebate in USDC (if any).

 Three consideration items, >= the USDC notional value at spot as quoted from uniswap, the USDC premia, the taker fee/rebate in USDC (if any).

 For a short Valorem option sell:

 Three offer items, >= the USDC notional value at spot as quoted from uniswap, the USDC premia, the maker fee/rebate in USDC (if any).

 Two consideration items, one of which is an unexercised claim for the RFQ'd option type in the correct quantity, the second of which is the taker fee/rebate in USDC (if any).

-### Authentication
+#### Authentication and authorization

-Only authenticated users can access the RFQ service.
+Only authenticated and authorized users can access the RFQ service.

-### Methods
+#### Methods

-#### `Taker`
+##### `Taker`

 Request quotes from makers via a stream of `QuoteRequest` messages and receive a stream of `QuoteResponse` messages.